 Data collection of real property involves maintaining data characteristics of the property in CAMA.
-The information contained in CAMA includes site characteristics, such as land size, shape, zoning, location, access and topography, along with improvement data, such as square foot of living area, year built, quality of construction, and condition.
+The information contained in CAMA includes site characteristics, such as land size, shape, zoning, location, access, and topography, along with improvement data, such as square foot of living area, year built, quality of construction, and condition.

-Field specialists and appraisers use listing manuals that establish uniform procedures for the correct listing of real property and coding of all properties.
-The District uses these manuals and coding systems to structure and calibrate the approaches to value.
-The field specialists and appraisers use these manuals during their initial training and as a guide in the field inspection of properties.
-In March 2016, CAD completed a revision of all manuals and are made them available on the CAD intranet.
+Appraisers use listing manuals that establish uniform procedures for the correct listing of real property and coding of all properties.
+The CAD uses these manuals and coding systems to structure and calibrate the approaches to value.
+The appraisers use these manuals during their initial training and as a guide in the field inspection of properties.
+Manuals are reviewed annually and are available on the CAD intranet.
 If a property owner/agent wants a copy of the listing procedural manual, a written request should be made to the chief appraiser.
-Manuals are reviewed annually.

 Data collection for business personal property involves maintaining information in PACS.
-The type of information contained in PACS includes business inventory, furniture and fixtures, machinery and equipment, vehicle, cost and location.
-The field specialists and appraisers conducting on-site inspections use the business personal property manual during their initial training and as a guide to correctly list all business personal property that is taxable.
+The type of information contained in PACS includes business inventory, furniture and fixtures, machinery and equipment, vehicle, cost, and location.
+The appraisers conducting on-site inspections use the business personal property manual during their initial training and as a guide to correctly list all business personal property that is taxable.

-The sources of data collection are through the new construction field effort, data review/relist field effort, data mailers, hearings, sales validation field effort, commercial sales verification, newspapers, publications, and property owner correspondence via the internet.
+The sources of data collection are through the new construction field effort, data review/relist field effort, data mailers, protest hearings, sales validation field effort, commercial sales verification, newspapers, publications, and property owner correspondence.
 A principal source of data comes from building permits and zoning changes received from taxing jurisdictions that require property owners to take out a building permit.
 Where available, permits are received electronically.
 Otherwise, staff receive and manually match paper permits with the property's tax account number for data entry.
 Additional sources of data are: